2021 Fall SEMESTER PART-TIME INSTRUCTORS

 Stephanie Miller, M.A.

 Mrs. Miller received her Bachelor of Psychology from Kent State University in 2010, and graduated from the Experimental Research Masters Program at Cleveland State University in 2012.
+She has been a part-time instructor at CSU for 8 years.
 Her thesis, under the direction of Dr. McLennan, examined the relationship between attachment style and reaction time to physically and relationally aggressive words using both the Emotional Stroop Test (EST) and the Visual Lexical Decision Task (VLDT).
-She currently resides in Colorado Springs with her daughter, husband and two goldendoodles.
+Mrs. Miller currently lives in Colorado with her two children, her husband and two goldendoodles.

 Mira Narouze, MA,